edmeehan/astro-edmeehan-2026/src/component-library/content/pages/index.md

 ### JavaScript

-JavaScript is treated as a **progressive enhancement** throughout the component starter.
+JavaScript is treated as a **progressive enhancement** throughout the Component Starter.

 * **Most components** have no JavaScript at all
 * **Some components** use JavaScript to manage aria attributes for accessibility